ibm-cloud-docs/vmwaresolutions/vmonic/iam.md

 ---

-# Managing user access with Identity and Access Management
+# Managing access for VMware Solutions
 {: #iam}

 Access to {{site.data.keyword.vmwaresolutions_full}} service instances for the users in your account is controlled by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
 Every user that accesses the {{site.data.keyword.vmwaresolutions_short}} services in your account must be assigned an access policy with an IAM user role defined.